-A US franchise is planning to open its first UK cinema at the Concourse Shopping Centre in Skelmersdale.
+A US franchise is planning to open its first UK cinema in Skelmersdale - 38 years after the town’s last cinema closed its doors.

-Star Cinemas, which operates screens in California and Arizona plan to deliver an affordable cinema on the ground floor of the centre to further extend its retail and leisure offering.
+Star Cinemas, which operates screens in California and Arizona plan to deliver an affordable cinema on the ground floor of the Concourse Shopping Centre to further extend its retail and leisure offering.

 They will be a tenant at the centre, which is owned by Skelmersdale Limited Partnership, a joint venture between London and Cambridge Properties (LCP) and Threadneedle Investments.